ervinn/windowsPopup/README.md

 Unfortunately, opening secondary, child windows in javaScripts are not traitforward.
 Each window has its own main ***window***, ***document***, object, and data can not be easily accessed from one to the other.
 Communication between the main application window and popup windows are not standardised.
 There are different solutions for different browsers.
-For example, in FireFox, the parent has access to the child window, that is the return object if the 'window.open()' method.
+For example, in FireFox, the parent has access to the child window, that is the return object of the 'window.open()' method.
 So you can do this:

 ```sh
 var childWin = window.open( .... );
 childWin.sharedData = <some data>
 ```

 In IE, however, it does not work.
-In IE, the child need to get the 'sharedData', using the 'window.opener' .
+In IE, the child needs to get the 'sharedData', using the 'window.opener' .
 In IE the parent would do:

 ```